VagnerNerves/portfolio/README.md

     🔗 <a href="https://www.vagnernerves.dev/">https://www.vagnernerves.dev/</a> 🔗
   </p>

-I developed my portfolio using React and Next.js (version 13).
+I developed my portfolio using React and Next.js.
 The project is intended to showcase my projects and experiences.

 </p>